demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ## Troubleshooting

 ##### Why are my new fields not showing in the layout?
-make sure of the following:
+Make sure of the following:
 * You've created an incident field **and** an indicator field with the exact same name.
 * The incident fields are associated to the IAM incident types, and the indicator fields are associated to the User Profile indicator type, as described in the Fields and Mappers section.
 * The fields are mapped in the Workday mapper under all the relevant incident types